DataDog/integrations-core/cisco_secure_email_threat_defense/README.md

 3. Click on **Add New Client**.
 4. Enter a **Client Name** and an optional description.
 5. Click on **Submit**.
 This generates your **Client ID** and **Client Password**.

-    **Note**: Be sure to save the Client Password, as it will only be displayed once.
 6. Retrieve the API key from the **API Key** section.

 ## Data Collected